Last updated: May 29, 2026

 Transportation and local errands

-Who may qualify: Some ride programs are for adults age 60 and over.
+Who may qualify: Some ride programs are for adults age 60 and older.
 Some are for people with disabilities.
 Medicaid rides have different rules and may be handled by a Medicaid plan or county system.

 Where to apply: Start with your local AAA.
 Then ask whether the ride is handled by the county transit office, a senior center, a Medicaid plan, or another local provider.
+Our transportation guide explains other ride paths to ask about.

 Reality check: Many ride programs require advance notice.
 Call as soon as you have the appointment time, address, and provider name.